zenglenn42/react-tutorials/README.md

 I thought it would be nice to oranize my solutions and make them shareable.
 I could just blast them to [codesandbox](https://codesandbox.io/).
 But I want to play around with React itself and crafting a React-based container for my solutions would be a good design exercise and something I could plug into my growing portfolio.

+### Requirements

-As I acquire more React knowledge, I'll want to aggregate solutions from multiple books and online tutorials.
+* As I acquire more React knowledge, I'll want to aggregate solutions from multiple books and online tutorials.
 So I need a design that scales for that.
-I also want it to be responsive.
-Some animation might be nice.
-Links to my own github blog and code sections would be good along with the runnable demo code.
-I'm not really down for custom-designing some new, exotic interface, though.
+* I also want it to be responsive.
+* Links to my own github blog and code sections would be good along with the runnable demo code.
+* I'm not really down for custom-designing some exotic interface.
 I just want to sensibly combine UI components which are already out there.
+* Making the container searchable would be very useful.

 I think about various design elements:

 * Carousels
 * Breadcrumbs